-Daniel Hartley is a senior economist on the regional analysis team in the research department of the Federal Reserve Bank of Chicago.
+Daniel Hartley is a senior economist and economic advisor on the regional research team in the research department of the Federal Reserve Bank of Chicago.
 Prior to joining the regional team, he was a policy economist and a member of the Insurance Initiative.
-His primary research interests include urban economics, labor economics, household finance, and environmental economics.
-His current work focuses on neighborhood housing market dynamics, crime, public housing, and natural disasters.
-Prior to working at the Federal Reserve Bank of Chicago, he was an economist and senior economist in the research department at the Federal Reserve Bank of Cleveland for about 6 years.
+His primary research interests include urban economics, labor economics, and household finance.
+His current work focuses on neighborhood housing market dynamics, housing subsidy programs, household finance, and the effect of natural disasters on households and businesses.
+Prior to working at the Federal Reserve Bank of Chicago, he was an economist in the research department at the Federal Reserve Bank of Cleveland for almost 6 years.

 Hartley holds a Bachelor of Science in electrical engineering from the Massachusetts Institute of Technology, an M.B.A. from the University of Chicago, a Master of Engineering in electrical engineering and computer science from the Massachusetts Institute of Technology and a Ph.D. in economics from the University of California, Berkeley.